-Precast concrete is a versatile structural material and can be used as the structural system of a building, bridge or other structure.
+Precast concrete is a versatile structural material that can be used as the structural system of a building, bridge or other structure.
 Precast structural systems are comprised of a variety of shapes and components.
-Most of these will fall into categories of beams, columns, or walls (Walls are discussed in the Walls section of the website.)
+Most of these will fall into categories of beams, columns, or walls.
 However, since precast is a cast material, essentially any shape can be manufactured to meet a project’s needs.
 The basic beams and columns are discussed in this section.
-Precast structural systems are discussed in Building Engineering Resources.
+Precast structural systems are discussed in Building Engineering Resources

 Beams are typically considered structural components and are made in one of three key shapes:

 - Inverted Tee Beams

 Beams are horizontal components that support deck members like double tees, hollowcore, solid slabs, and sometimes other beams.
 They can be reinforced with either prestressing strand or conventional reinforcing bars.

 Since beams are cast upright, the bottom, sides, and ledges are cast against a form and will typically be provided with an "as cast" finish that results in a smooth, hard finish.